|

 --").
 The line represents scissors and perforation marks, and

-is used to request the reader to cut the message at that
+is used to request the reader to cut the message at that line.

-the patch, everything before it (including the scissors line
+patch, everything before it (including the scissors line

 itself) is ignored when this option is used.